adityadroid/ConneckBar/README.md

 ```

 Step 4:
-Now in your manifest.xml add:
+Now in your AndroidManifest.xml add:
 ```

         <receiver